-Harm reduction services are provided by a large network of public facilities, including social emergency centres, mobile units, pharmacies and prisons.
-According to the evaluation report on the National Strategy on Drugs (2009-16), harm reduction programmes are available throughout Spain, although with varying service profiles in the different autonomous communities.
+Harm reduction services are provided by a large network of public facilities, including social emergency centres, mobile units, pharmacies and prisons, and are available throughout Spain, although with varying service profiles in the different autonomous communities.

 |Country||Needle and syringe programmes||Take-home naloxone programmes||Drug consumption rooms||Heroin-assisted treatment|